United Methodist Women at Minnehaha

 Joanne Becklund

-UMW Scholarships:
+Scholarships:

 Sarah Hicks

-Walker Auxiliary:
+Walker Representative:

 Wanda Driver